Satiety value

 Satiety value is the degree at which food gives a human the feeling of satiety per calorie.
 The concept of the Satiety Value and Satiety Index was developed by Australian researcher and doctor, Susanna Holt.
 Highest satiety value is expected when the food that remains in the stomach for a longer period produces greatest functional activity of the organ.
-Limiting the food intake after reaching the satiety value helps reduce obesity problems.

 Foods with the most satiation per calorie are often: